-“What the fuck are you doing in my house, and how did you get in and get out, now!” demanded Cathenne spilling chocolate on the carpet.
+“What the fuck are you doing in my house, and how did you get in!
+Get out, now!” demanded Cathenne, spilling chocolate on the carpet.

 The young woman and an unusual latex catsuit tisked and spoke, “If you run cold water directly over the stain, then use a dishwashing detergent and a clean cloth, and rub the stain in a circular motion, you can get the stain out.
 Let it sit for a few minutes, rinse the area with cold water again, and the chocolate stain should be gone.”

 Cathenne looked at the slight, slim girl, and she did not look like a threat, but she was weird.
 She had a black latex catsuit with blue features and wore it as if it were her everyday clothing.
 Well, it had to be if she was sitting across from her in the armchair, legs crossed and matching heelless toe boots.
 But then, she looked calm, collected, and not cold, and Cathenne felt the chill.

 Cathenne admitted, “The carpet will be going, so that does not matter.
 Who are you, and what are you doing in my house.”

 The girl spoke, “I am Mouna Lisa Kaspersky, but that is a stupid name.
 I prefer Mouse.
 Hi.
 What’s your name?”

 Automatically, Cathenne answered, “I am Cathenne,” but stopped.